FCameCode/FCameCode/README.md

   </a> &nbsp;&nbsp;
 </p>

-I'm Fabio Camerota and I'm a student of the double Master's degree program in Data Science offered by EIT Digital.
-I completed my first year at Politecnico di Milano and I'm currently attending the second one at KTH Royal Institute of Technology (Stockholm).
+I am Fabio Camerota and I am a Data Scientist Trainee at the European Central Bank.

 :mortar_board: **Education:**
-- Master of Science student in Data Science, Innovation and Entrepreneurship at `EIT Digital`
-- Master of Science student in Computer Science and Engineering at `Politecnico di Milano`
+- double master's degree in `Computer Science and Engineering` at `Politecnico di Milano` and `KTH Royal Institute of Technology` (EIT Digital programme)
-- Master of Science student in ICT Innovation, Distributed Systems & Data Mining for Big Data at `KTH Royal Institute of Technology`
+    - Major: Data Science (Distributed Systems & Data Mining for Big Data), Minor: Innovation and Entrepreneurship
-- Bachelor of Science in Computer Science and Engineering (Graduation grade: 108/110) at `Sapienza University of Rome`
+- Bachelor's degree in `Computer Science and Engineering` at `Sapienza University of Rome`
 <!--
 **FCameCode/FCameCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.